bluebrown/docker-sd-and-lb-strategies/blogpost.md

 Oftentimes other health checks are required.
 The container may be running but the application inside has crashed.
 In many cases a TCP or HTTP check is preferred.

 It is possible to bake a custom health checks into images.
+For example, using [curl](https://curl.se/docs/manual.html) to perform L7 health checks.

 ```Dockerfile
 FROM traefik/whoami